Secure your PADI/NAUI Dry Suit Speciality during a two-day course exploring the crystal clear waters of the Silfra Fissure.

 The first day of the tour is all about learning, as our expert diving instructors teach you how to safely dive in a PADI Dry Suit.
 In the morning we will be in the classroom, where we will learn about diving theory, how to communicate underwater and how to manage your equipment.
 Finally, you will be let out into Lake Kleifarvatn or Lake Thingvallavatn for guided open water dives to test your skills.
 Once, you have completed all the dives and passed the course you will receive your PADI Dry Suit Specialty Certification.

 Day 2 begins with another pick-up from Reykjavik that takes you straight to Silfra.
-You, now a certified dry suit diver, will then strap on your gear for two guided dives into the famous SIlfra Fissure.
+You, now a certified dry suit diver, will then strap on your gear for guided dive into the famous Silfra Fissure.

 You will descend into the crystal clear waters of the underwater canyon.
 Then make your way down the fissure marveling at the rugged volcanic walls and multicolored vegetation.
 Enjoy 325 feet (100 meters) visibility in the surprisingly cold waters between the North American and Eurasian tectonic plates.
 All that's left is to scratch Silfra and your PADI Dry Suit Certification off your bucket list on the short ride back to Reykjavik.

 Pick-up on Day 1 and Day 2 from your accommodation in Reykjavik is at 9 a.m.
 Transportation back to Iceland’s capital from the dive center is also included.
 Please be aware that it may take up to 30 minutes for pick-up to arrive.